daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -**VMCA name**: Put a name that is relevant to you.
 It will be the issuer of the solution user and ESXi certificates later on.
 I used "xav.lab-VMCA".

 2 files are created at the location you specified.
-The certificate signing request (.csr) and the private key (.key).
+The certificate signing request (vmca_issued_csr.csr) and the private key (vmca_issued_key.key).

 ## 3. Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).